Skip to main content

 Customize the view

 To show only certain data, customize the Social Listening Performance view using any combination of filters.
 For example, you can choose to show only certain filters to see certain types of data.
-You can also save your filter and column settings as a saved view to switch quickly between different data of interest in the same view.
+You can also save your filter and column settings as a to switch quickly between different data of interest in the same view.